Kapendev/closed/README.md

 ## Additional Information

-* A `.closed` file in the root folder can contain arguments for Closed, one per line.
+* A `.closed` file beside the source folder can contain arguments for Closed, one per line.
 * Paths support both forward slashes and backslashes.
 * When `-I=<path>` is passed, `-J=<path>` is automatically added by default.
 * On POS*X-like systems, rpath is added and set to origin by default.
-* The `-L=-L.` flag is automatically added by default.
 * Use `-v=<TRUE|FALSE>` to print the commands being run by Closed.

 ## Examples